What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 Step 6: Follow-up and prevention

-2. Install new monitoring traps to prevent return.
+2. Install new monitoring traps to rule out recurrence.

 3. Document internal reports to keep the incident traceable.

-4. Raise staff awareness of how to recognize early signs.
+4. Raise staff awareness on how to recognize early signs.

-Good prevention means being able to react faster and more specifically next time.
+Good prevention means being able to react faster and more targeted next time.

-Insect reports are never pleasant in the care and hospitality industry – but they are manageable if you react in a structured manner.
+Insect reports are never pleasant in care and hospitality – but they are manageable if you respond in a structured way.

-If you stay calm, check the findings and use chemical-free solutions ,
+Those who stay calm, check the findings, and use chemical-free solutions,

-A quick response combined with clear communication ensures that an incident does not become an image problem –
+A quick response combined with clear communication ensures that an incident does not become a reputation problem –

 Published on Updated on